Small Business Financial Audits: Who Needs Them and Why

 Performing regular financial audits sends a strong message about your business to investors, customers, and other parties.
 This helps build confidence in the financial stability of your company and provides the tools needed for growth.

 Burdette Smith & Bish provides small business audits for a wide range of industries.
-Our team is well equipped to perform financial statement audits as well as reviews and compilations.
+Whether you own a catering company, pediatric dentist, local SEO, or moving company, our team is well equipped to perform financial statement audits as well as reviews and compilations.
 Please contact us for more information about small business financial audits.

 A step-by-step guide to help you if your small business gets audited:

 - Your small business will get a letter from the IRS or state tax department informing you that your records are being “examined.”

 - Call your accountant and have them draw up a special “power of attorney” form to be filed with the IRS or state conducting the audit.

 - Your accountant will work with the agent to determine the necessary documents to be provided.

 - Gather all the requested documents for your business including W-2s, 1099s, invoices, bills, bank statements, and other records of your company income and expenses.